seamlessaccess/origin-www/FAQ.md

 Librarians are responsible for providing access to a vast array of information sources, not just journals.
 Access to books, databases and other online resources and services will also be improved.

-The use of the SeamlessAccess.org service can also be implemented in manuscript submission systems, editorial review tools, pre-print servers, etc, easing the difficulties uses have today in managing multiple accounts and passwords for these tools, and potentially allowing usage reporting on the institutional level, supporting the reporting and compliance requirements of institutions.
+The use of the SeamlessAccess.org service can also be implemented in manuscript submission systems, editorial review tools, pre-print servers, etc, easing the difficulties users have today in managing multiple accounts and passwords for these tools, and potentially allowing usage reporting on the institutional level, supporting the reporting and compliance requirements of institutions.

 At present, libraries have no way of measuring usage of freely available information resources by their patrons.
 Depending on the access mechanism selected, it may be possible for librarians to better understand the patterns of usage of their patrons /across all information resources.